limoneren/dev.akademi2018/README.md

 Second approach is to use multivariate linear regression to find the same thing.
 This is the current working model.

 ### To run,
-First install the 4 R packages manually (unfortunately cli does not let you to do this).
+First install the 4 R packages manually (unfortunately my cli did not allow me to do this, so I installed on RStudio).
 And then go to the directory and run the script

 rscript --vanilla ml_experiment.R arg1 arg2;